Click To Call: (973) 377-7377

 Gender Identity or Expression

-Discrimination based on gender identity or expression, including an individual's actual or perceived gender identity, gender-related characteristics, or the gender identity or expression of individuals with whom they associate, is prohibited.
+Discrimination based on gender identity or expression, including an individual's actual or perceived gender identity, gender-related characteristics, or the gender identity or expression of individuals with whom they associate, is prohibited in NJ.

-This protection ensures that all individuals are afforded equal access to housing opportunities without fear of discrimination or harassment.
+This protection ensures that all New Jersey individuals are afforded equal access to housing opportunities without fear of discrimination or harassment.

 Marital Status or Domestic Partnership/Civil Union Status

-Discrimination based on marital status, domestic partnership status, or civil union status is prohibited.
+New Jersey prohibits discrimination based on marital status, domestic partnership status, or civil union status of a person.
 This protection ensures that individuals are not discriminated against in housing based on their marital or relationship status.

 a-person-signing-documents